Ganil151/Devops/1-Beginner/10-Software-Stack/README.md

 ---

+## 🎯 Learning Objectives

+- Distinguish between Frontend and Backend responsibilities
+- Compare Libraries (Tool) vs Frameworks (Skeleton)
+- Explain the role of Runtime Environments
+- Understand how Containers solve "Runtime Hell"

-## 🎨 1.
-Frontend: The User's Gateway
+## 🎨 Frontend: The User's Gateway

 The "Front End" is everything the user interacts with directly in their browser.